Ultimate Handyman DIY Home testing and changing a consumer unit fuse

+Testing and replacing a consumer unit fuse is often required at some point unless you have a modern consumer unit.
 Fuses come in several different forms but all do the same thing, they are a deliberate weak link in a circuit.
 Fuses are there to protect a circuit and more importantly to protect people using electricity.
 A fuse will not stop you being electrocuted but it should blow before it causes a fire in a faulty appliance.

 A fuse is simply a piece of wire that is designed to carry a certain amount of current, which is determined by the thickness of the wire in the fuse.
 A thin fuse wire will fail with just a few Amperes whilst a thick fuse wire could carry a hundred amperes or more.

 The main fuse in your home is supplied by the electricity company and is normally rated at 100 Amperes, This fuse is protected by a tamper proof seal to prevent people tampering with it as the supply to this fuse cannot be isolated!
 Contact with the supply cables would mean almost certain death!
 Do Not interfere with this fuse.

 If you suspect the main fuse has blown then call a qualified electrician.
 Fuses often blow for no apparent reason and it does not necessarily mean that there is a fault with the appliance.

 CONSUMER UNIT FUSES

 Before touching any fuses in the consumer unit make sure the switch is in the off position.
 Once the unit is switched off you can safely remove the fuses.
 Each circuit should be labelled to make identifying the blown fuse easier, if it is not labelled look for scorch marks as this is a sure sign of a blown fuse.
+Fuses come in many different types, although they all do the same job.

-A rewirable fuse, you can see the hole where the fuse wire is fed through just above the terminal screw.
+A re-wirable fuse, you can see the hole where the fuse wire is fed through just above the terminal screw.

 cartridge fuse